Abstraction in Style: Beyond Texture and Color: Visual Analogy Transfer (VAT)

 \section{Visual Analogy Transfer (VAT)}

 We present \textit{Visual Analogy Transfer (VAT)} as a general mechanism for learning and applying transformations between visual representations in image space.
 Rather than being tied to a specific task or representation, VAT formulates a transformation as a visual analogy problem ($A \rightarrow A' :: B \rightarrow B'$): given an example pair that demonstrates how one visual representation $A$ is transformed into another $A'$, the same transformation can be applied to a new input $B$ and inferred $B'$.
 At a high level, VAT follows the classical notion of visual analogy\cite{hertzmann2001}.
-Unlike traditional approaches, which rely on handcrafted geometric correspondences, symbolic structures, or explicit rules, VAT does not assume any of these pre‑defined constraints.
-Instead, it leverages the expressive priors of pretrained diffusion models to automatically learn and apply complex, style‑dependent transformations directly in image space.
+Unlike traditional approaches, which rely on handcrafted geometric correspondences, symbolic structures, or explicit rules, VAT does not assume any of these pre‑defined constraints. \lm{Instead, it leverages the expressive priors of pretrained image generation models to automatically learn and apply complex, style‑dependent transformations directly in image space.}

-Our formulation of Visual Analogy Transfer is inspired by recent work on vision in-context relations for image editing~\cite{chen2025edittransfer}.
-While their setting focuses on the transfer of editing operations, VAT is a generic, reusable image-space analogy mechanism applicable across multiple stages of stylized generation.
-As illustrated on the left of Figure \ref{fig:VAT}, we instantiate VAT using a $2 \times 2$ analogy layout image.
-The top row presents a \textit{reference pair} illustrating a transformation from visual representation $\mathcal{A}$ to another $\mathcal{A'}$.
+\lm{While our Visual Analogy Transfer (VAT) draws inspiration from the broader paradigm of visual in-context learning~\cite{chen2025edittransfer, vsubrtova2023diffusion, gu2024analogist, yang2023imagebrush}, it diverges fundamentally in its operational objective.
+Where existing methods largely rely on semantic analogy mechanisms, focusing on transferring high-level relational changes and editing operations.
+In contrast, VAT addresses the specific challenge of style-driven transformation.
+It focuses on cases where shapes must be reinterpreted and morphed in ways that extend beyond traditional semantic labels, operating instead on direct visual logic.} As illustrated on the left of Figure~\ref{fig:VAT}, we instantiate VAT using a $2 \times 2$ layout image.
+The top row presents a reference pair illustrating a transformation from visual representation $\mathcal{A}$ to another $\mathcal{A'}$.
 The bottom-left panel contains a new input representation $\mathcal{B}$, while the bottom-right panel for $\mathcal{B'}$, initially masked, is generated by the model.
 By conditioning on the three visible panels, the model learns to infer $B'$ from $B$ via the transformation that relates the reference pair.